 Liquidity refers to the speed and ease with which investments can be sold or liquidated or a position closed.
 On the asset side, liquidity risk refers to the inability of a Sub-fund to dispose of investments at a price equal or close to their estimated value within a reasonable period of time.
 On the liability side, liquidity risk refers to the inability of a Sub-fund to raise sufficient cash to meet a redemption request due to its inability to dispose of investments.
-In principle, each Subfund will only make investments for which a liquid market exists or which can otherwise be sold, liquidated or closed at any time within a reasonable period of time.
+In principle, each Sub-fund will only make investments for which a liquid market exists or which can otherwise be sold, liquidated or closed at any time within a reasonable period of time.
 However, in certain circumstances, investments may become less liquid or illiquid due to a variety of factors including adverse conditions affecting a particular issuer, counterparty, or the market generally, and legal, regulatory or contractual restrictions on the sale of certain instruments.
-In addition, a Sub-fund may invest in financial instruments traded OTC, which generally tend to be less liquid than instruments that are listed and traded on exchanges.
-Market quotations for less liquid or illiquid instruments may be more volatile than for liquid instruments and/or subject to larger spreads between bid and ask prices.
-Difficulties in disposing of investments may result in a loss for a Subfund and/or compromise the ability of the Sub-fund to meet a redemption request.
+In addition, a Sub-fund may invest in financial instruments traded OTC, which generally tend to be less liquid or illiquid instruments may be more volatile than for liquid instruments and/or subject to larger spreads between bid and ask prices.
+Difficulties in disposing of investments may result in a loss for a Sub-fund to made and/or compromise the ability of the Sub-fund to meet a redemption request.